Code-Institute-Submissions/badminton-scorer/README.md

 - user of the app will be prompted to change orientation.
 - introduced a delay until the voice over finished speaking before user can again click the button. (though in real badminton game which the application is mocking, the umpire will not click the score button many times and will wait until the players are ready to play (usually between 5-10 seconds which is enough for the voice-over to finished annoumcing the current scores))
+- one @media in css that force the orientation to landscape was supposed to be removed when i created the pop-up, but missed to delete completely causing the issue.

 [Back to Contents](#contents)